Am I eligible?

 Will I have any time off?

 Yes.
 Each camp organises time off differently.
-You'll have an average of one day off a week, as well as time off during each day and one or two evenings off during the week.
+You will have an average of one day off a week, as well as time off during each day and one or two evenings off during the week.
+But remember, even if you have a day off, the likelihood is you will be sleeping with campers in your room/dorm, and you will be responsible for them in the evenings.

 Can I smoke or drink at camp?